GiovanniBruno22/PythonBeginners/README.md

 # PythonBeginners

-This is a list of helpful basic python scripts added by the community and reviewed by the community.
+This is a list of helpful basic python scripts, applications and games added by the community and reviewed by the community.

 ## Purpose

-This repository is meant for new developers to submit first pull requests to and get reviews from peers.
+This repository is meant for new developers to submit first pull requests to and get reviews from peers, do not be afraid to help others by reviewing their code!

 ## Contribution